Jack-Huynh/onlineShop/README.md

 # apache for web server
 # mySQL for database
 # php and jquery for backend
 # html, css, js for frontend
+# For practise purpose only